By Suzanne Roig, Published by The Honolulu Advertiser

 Starting at 8:15 yesterday morning, about 150 students, faculty and staff came together and went to seven different locations on Oahu.
 They cleaned up at the Halawa Valley Heiau, they baked cookies and delivered them to the Institute for Human Services.
 They cleaned up the grounds of Palolo Elementary School, the Palolo Stream, repainted railings at the Palolo Chinese Home, organized a learning center and helped at the IHS shelter.

 It was part of a class for new freshman, said Allison Jerome, Chaminade University associate dean of students.
-The class is a requirement for all incoming freshman and is designed to teach students about giving back to the community.
+The class is a requirement for all incoming freshmen and is designed to teach students about giving back to the community.

 “A lot of students made connections today,” Jerome said.
 “They said they wanted to go back and help or come out and tutor at Palolo Elementary.
 Ideally what we want out of this day is for them to have enjoyed making a difference in their community.”